 Philadelphia University was established in 1989 as a private, accredited university in Jordan.
-The faculty of Engineering was established in 1991, and has graduated more than 450 engineers, who are working inside Jordan and abroad.
+The faculty of Engineering was established in 1991.
 The faculty of Engineering comprises the following departments:

 - Computer Engineering

 - Electrical Engineering

 - Mechanical Engineering

 - Communications and Electronics Engineering

 - Mechatronics Engineering

 - Architectural Engineering

 - Civil Engineering

 - Renewable Energy Engineering

+- · Alternative Energy Technology

-The faculty of Engineering is housed in several buildings with a total area of 5400m2, and has 37 specialized and highly equipped laboratories.
-The total number of engineering students is more than 1600 students.
+The faculty of Engineering is housed in several buildings with a total area of 5400m, and has 37 specialized and highly equipped laboratories.
+The total number of engineering students is around 1000 students.